Salah-Code-Lab/RegFilter/README.md

 These can't be hashed since the incoming path is longer than the stored prefix.
 Only runs if stage 1 misses.

-**REMOVED You Can Still Add it though** Stage 3 is caller context.
-ChkInt2() checks if the caller is PPL or Light PPL protected, or if it's services.exe parented by wininit.exe.
+Stage 3 is caller context.
+ControlHiveAccessEx() which calls ChkInt2() checks if the caller is PPL or Light PPL protected, or if it's services.exe parented by wininit.exe.
 Trusted callers get through.
 Everyone else goes through ControlHiveAccess which blocks userland writes to the services hive entirely.

+I Would recommend removing it for daily drivers

 Stage 3-4 is HKCU filtering.
 Resolves the caller SID from the thread impersonation token first to catch ImpersonateLoggedOnUser